Symmetry Fractionalization, Defects, and Gauging of Topological Phases: Algebraic Theory of Defects

-\end{widetext} Notice that the first and second lines are related using the pivotal property and we used the Yang-Baxter relation and the fact that lines can slide freely under a twist.
+Notice that the first and second lines are related using the pivotal property and we used the Yang-Baxter relation and the fact that lines can slide freely under a twist.
+This yields the $G$-crossed ribbon property